MASTOPEXY (BREAST LIFT)

 Complications

-This is a safe procedure performed on thousands of women every year without major complications.
+This is a safe procedure performed on many women every year without major complications.
 Like any surgery, it carries risks which we can detail during our consultation.
 Some of these complications may include:

 - Poor scarring.